Sam Parnia

-Sam Parnia is a British associate professor of medicine at the NYU Langone Medical Center, where he is also director of research into cardiopulmonary resuscitation.
-In the United Kingdom, Parnia is director of the Human Consciousness Project at the University of Southampton.
-Parnia is known for his work on near-death experiences and cardiopulmonary resuscitation.
+Sam Parnia is a British intensive care physician, medical researcher and writer, described in sources as an associate professor of medicine at NYU Langone Medical Center and a director of research into cardiopulmonary resuscitation.
+He is known for research and public commentary on near-death experiences and resuscitation science.

 Education and career

-Parnia graduated from Guy's and St. Thomas' Medical School in London, where he received his MBBS in 1995.
-He then pursued further studies at the University of Southampton, working as a clinical research fellow and obtaining a PhD in cell biology in 2007.
-He maintained an honorary research fellow title at the University of Southampton and continued his collaboration through the Human Consciousness Project, which he founded and directs.
+Parnia graduated from Guy's and St Thomas' Medical School in London and received an MBBS in 1995.
+He later studied at the University of Southampton, working as a clinical research fellow and obtaining a PhD in cell biology in 2007.